Magnon bands in pyrochlore slabs with Heisenberg exchange and anisotropies: Introduction

 \section{Introduction}

-A recent development in the field of magnetism has been the entry of some materials with magnetically ordered states into the class of topological materials.
+A recent development in the field of magnetism has been the entry of several magnetically ordered states and the associated magnonic bands into the arena of topological phases.
 The analysis of geometric phases \cite{Berry_1984, wilczek_shapere_book} of electronic wave functions on the Brillouin zone, which offers a natural closed parameter space for lattice systems, gave rise to revolutionary advances leading to our present understanding of topological insulators \cite{vanderbilt_book}.
 The analogous approach for magnon bands has yielded rich dividends in the magnetic case as well.
-Using the study of spin wave band structures as opposed to electronic ones ordered magnetic materials are now frequently investigated for topologically non-trivial properties.
+Using the study of spin wave band structures as opposed to electronic ones ordered magnetic materials are now frequently investigated for topologically non-trivial properties \cite{McClarty_Top_Mag_review, kondo_akagi_katsura_2020_ptep} .
 The study of spin waves or magnons, even without the topological gaze, is of course indispensable for our understanding of ordered quantum magnets.
 They are the elementary excitations above the ground state and measured and evaluated spin wave spectra are important tools to extract coupling constants of the underlying lattice model and to understand their low temperature properties.
-Unlike electrons, however, magnons obey bosonic statistics and this plays a crucial role in the definition and analysis of geometric phases for spin wave bands.
-A notable development which helped initiate this line of study was the prediction \cite{katsura_nagaosa_lee_THE_prl_2010} and measurement \cite{onose_et_al_science_2010} of the thermal hall effect in a magnetically ordered insulator.
-The non-zero value of the thermal hall conductivity in $Lu_2 V_2 O_7$ \cite{onose_et_al_science_2010}, an oxide with the pyrochlore structure, was shown to be principally due to the magnonic degrees of freedom.
-Following the initial prediction \cite{katsura_nagaosa_lee_THE_prl_2010} based on the presence of non-zero chirality in ordered states of certain lattices with corner-sharing units, it was soon clear that the transverse thermal conductivity of magnons is directly related to the (suitably defined) non-vanishing Berry curvature of the magnonic band of the underlying Hamiltonian \cite{matsumoto_murakami_MHE_prl_2011, matsumoto_murakami_MHE_prb_2011}.
-There have since been several works studying topological properties of magnons on the pyrochlore lattice.
-The initial attempts to theoretically analyze the magnonic thermal hall effect on the pyrochlore lattice focussed on the $[111]$ orientation of the lattice comprising of alternating kagome and triangular lattice planes.
-The properties of the Dzyaloshinskii-Moriya interaction on the pyrochlore lattice for an ordered ferromagnetic state along $[111]$ motivated an analysis of the model by confining it to the Kagome planes.
-The resulting studies yielded the magnetic analogues of Chern insulators in two dimensions \cite{lifa_zhang_el_al_PRB_2013, mook_henk_mertig_Kagome_2014_PRB, seshadri_sen_kagome_prb_2018, laurell_and_fiete_kagome_PRB_2018}.
-Subsequently, analysis of the magnonic spectra of the full pyrochlore lattice resulted in the discovery of analogues of other topological features in three dimensions known for electronic band structures like Weyl points \cite{Li_et_al_Weyl_pyrochlore_nature_comm_2016, mook_et_al_prl_2016, su_wang_wang_2017, Jian_Nie_Weyl_2018} nodal lines \cite{mook_nodal_lines_2017}, and triple point degeneracies \cite{hwang_et_al_prl_2020}.
-Any analysis of topological properties of band structures in the bulk involves, almost inevitably, an inspection of the model in the slab geometry to probe the existence of edge modes and bulk boundary correspondence.
-For a class of models on the pyrochlore lattice, studying the magnon spectra in the slab geometry is the principal objective of this work.
-We present a detailed study of the magnon band structures on the pyrochlore lattice in the slab geometry for a class of models containing Heisenberg exchange, Dzyaloshinskii-Moriya interaction and spin-ice anisotropy.
-We begin in the following section by defining the Hamiltonian and present our evaluation methods and derive some results about the bulk spin waves in the system.
-In sections \ref{ferro_section} and \ref{afm_section} we present results about the magnon spectra in the slab geometry for ferromagnetic and antiferromagnetic exchange models respectively.
-Our conventions for spin wave calculations and the data depicted in the main text are presented in the Appendices \ref{appendix_SW_theory_details} and \ref{appendix_axes_conventions} respectively.
+Unlike electrons, however, magnons obey bosonic statistics and this plays a crucial role in the definition and analysis of geometric phases for spin wave bands.\\